lindacnatt/lindacnattingius.se/src/projects/Halfway/Halfway.md

 Halfway propose the development of technology for easy spontaneous physical meetings through the creation of the native iOS application.
 Halfway lets users, in a swift and easy manner, calculate the half-way point between themselves and a friend and enables temporary location sharing in secure navigation-sessions.
 These sessions feature real-time location updates for both parties as well as GPS navigation to a shared half-way point.

 ## Challenge
 The challenge was to create an innovative map-based application that fills the need of social meetings during social distancing.
-The goal of this project was to
 ## Process
 Using **Etnographic studies** insights on how people behave in situations of planning a date with friends inspired the the functionality of the application.
 A high fidelity prototype was created in **Figma** and was usability tested before developed using Swift.
 ## Results